banq/jdonframework/readme.txt

 com.jdon.sample.* show how to fully using JdonFramework.

-In the "doc\site" directory there are all documents about how to use.
+In the "doc\english" directory there are all documents about how to use.

 In the "doc\chinese" directory there are chinese documents about how to use.